harkishanpansuriya/Flutter_Interview_Questions/level_of_questions/01_flutter_basics.md

 - Rebuild: Only rebuilt when parent widget updates.
 - Use Cases: Static UI elements like Text, Icon, ElevatedButton

-in short, “A Stateless Widget is a widget whose UI depends only on the input data and does not change during its lifecycle.”
+In short, “A Stateless Widget is a widget whose UI depends only on the input data and does not change during its lifecycle.”

 #### Stateful Widget: